AdreenaBermudez/home-network-privacy-setup/docs/tailscale-setup.md

 ---

 ## What is Tailscale?
-Tailscale creates a secure private network between all your devices no matter where they are.
+Tailscale creates a secure private network between all your devices, no matter where they are.
 It extends your Pi-hole protection to work everywhere — not just at home.

 ---